CHAPTER 13

 (b) if the supplier does not have a right to directly challenge a breach of this Chapter under the law of a Party, a failure of a procuring entity to comply with the Party’s measures implementing this Chapter,

 arising in the context of a covered procurement, in which the supplier has, or had, an interest.
-The procedural rules for all complaints shall be in writing and made generally available.
+The procedural rules for these complaints shall be in writing and made generally available.

 (a) a supplier shall be allowed sufficient time to prepare and submit a complaint in writing, which in no case shall be less than 10 days from the time when the basis of the complaint became known or reasonably should have become known to the supplier;